asrafulashiq/my-academic-site/content/home/experience.md

     location: NY
     date_start: '2020-06-11'
     date_end: '2020-08-27'
-    description: |2-

-        * Analysed unsupervised and supervised contrastive representation learning for transfer learning in downstream linear evaluation, full-network transfer, few-shot recognition, and object detection tasks, suggesting that networks trained with contrastive learning is more transferable to a different domain than the networks trained with supervised cross-entropy loss.
-        * Proposed joint objective of self-supervised contrastive loss with cross-entropy or supervised contrastive loss, that leverages both inter-class and intra-class separability leading to better transferability of these models over their standard-trained counterparts (_5.44_% improvement over cross-entropy models in linear evaluation protocol).
+    description: I researched on unsupervised and supervised contrastive representation learning for transfer learning.
+Study suggests that networks trained with contrastive loss is more transferable to a different domain than the networks trained with supervised cross-entropy loss.
+Proposed and analyzed joint objective of self-supervised contrastive loss with cross-entropy or supervised contrastive loss that leads to better transferability of these models over their standard-trained counterparts.

   - title: Research Intern